 The process of negotiating a representation agreement can be a useful way to make sure that you have control over your relationship with your attorney.
 You can include terms that provide how often your lawyer must communicate with you and define situations in which they must contact you before taking action.

-The fee provisions of the representation agreement will state the fee structure, which probably will be an hourly fee, contingency fee, or fixed fee.
-(The section on this website that discusses attorney fees and costs explains each of these structures in detail.)
+The fee provisions of the representation agreement will state the fee structure.
 Also, the agreement will provide how the fee will be paid and outline any additional costs.
 The agreement should cover how often you will be billed and describe how the bills will itemize what the lawyer is doing for you.

 A fee agreement also should provide the rates for work that is done by the attorney’s support staff, which should be lower than the attorney’s rate.
 If you are being charged on an hourly basis, it may indicate the minimum billing segment for work done by each type of professional.